padmapriya114/db/First.md

 Database normalization is useful because it minimizes duplicate data in any single table, and allows for data in the database to grow independently of each other<br>

 #### PRIMARY KEY

- Tables that share information about a single entity need to have a primary key that identifies that entity uniquely across the database.
+Tables that share information about a single entity need to have a primary key that identifies the entity uniquely across the database..<br>
- One common primary key type is an auto-incrementing integer (because they are space efficient), but it can also be a string, hashed value, so long as it is unique.<br>
----

 ### JOIN

-Using the JOIN clause in a query, we can combine row data across two separate tables using this unique key.
-The first of the joins that we will introduce is the INNER JOIN.<br>
+we can combine row data across two seperate tables using the unique key.<br>
----

 ### INNER JOINs
 The INNER JOIN is a process that matches rows from the first table and the second table which have the same key (as defined by the ON constraint) to create a result row with the combined columns from both tables.
 After the tables are joined, the other clauses we learned previously are then applied.<br>
 ##### SYNTAX